 Sharing some of my story

-I love that I’m able to spend my days about how people learn!
+I love that I’m able to spend my days thinking about how people learn!
 I find joy connecting with others to share this knowledge through my work of teaching, designing and facilitating great learning experiences.
 Here’s a little of my story of how I got here.

 I started my career in higher education, coordinating international executive training and summer abroad programs.
 Working at a university fed into my zest for learning and jump-started me on an education-based career.

 Later I spent several years in the non-profit sector, coordinating and leading workshops at Volunteer Victoria.
-At the same time I worked for the Red Cross developing courses online.
+At the same time I worked for the Canadian Red Cross developing courses online.
 My instructional design skills took leaps and bounds when I started working for Royal Roads University in their teaching and learning centre, where I still work on a casual part-time basis as an instructional designer.
 I created my own company in 2011 because I knew it would give me the ability to work on a variety of interesting projects and craft my own work life as an entrepreneur.

 Over the years I’ve designed and facilitated hundreds of courses, workshops and sessions, both face-to-face and online.
 I’ve worked with educational institutions, large and small nonprofits, and municipal and provincial government departments.
 I love working with anyone who is doing meaningful work – and I like variety.
 My clients are all across Canada.